-{\it Introduction}---Solving the strong CP problem through the Peccei-Quinn mechanism led to the emergence of the QCD axion \cite{Peccei:1977hh,Wilczek:1977pj,Weinberg:1977ma} and has since been a paradigm for the broader class of axions occurring in various Standard Model extensions \cite{Dine:1981rt,zhitnitskii,kim,shifman,Meissner:2007xv,Witten:1984dg,Svrcek:2006yi,Lebedev:2009ag,LCicoli:2012sz}, some of which put them forward as viable candidates for nonbaryonic dark matter \cite{covi,Raffelt:2006rj,Duffy:2009ig,Sikivie:2009fv,Baer:2010wm}.
-While the original QCD-axion was ruled out shortly after its prediction \cite{Donnelly,Zehnder}, experimental endeavors toward the detections of axion-like particles are nowadays being carried out worldwide \cite{Irastorza,DiLuzio}, based predominantly on the axion-diphoton coupling that characterizes the theoretical framework of axion-electrodynamics (AED) \cite{Wilczek:1987pj}.
-Despite compelling theoretical arguments supporting their existence, no axion has been detected to date, thus suggesting a feeble interplay between these elusive particles and the well-established Standard Model constituents.
+Solving the strong $CP$ problem through the Peccei-Quinn mechanism led to the emergence of the QCD axion \cite{Peccei:1977hh,Wilczek:1977pj,Weinberg:1977ma} and has since been a paradigm for the broader class of axions occurring in various standard model extensions \cite{Dine:1981rt,zhitnitskii,kim,shifman,Meissner:2007xv,Witten:1984dg,Svrcek:2006yi,Lebedev:2009ag,LCicoli:2012sz}, some of which put them forward as viable candidates for nonbaryonic dark matter \cite{covi,Raffelt:2006rj,Duffy:2009ig,Sikivie:2009fv,Baer:2010wm}.
+While the original QCD-axion was ruled out shortly after its prediction \cite{Donnelly,Zehnder}, experimental endeavors toward the detection of axionlike particles are nowadays being carried out worldwide \cite{Irastorza,DiLuzio}, based predominantly on the axion-diphoton coupling that characterizes the theoretical framework of axion electrodynamics (AED) \cite{Wilczek:1987pj}.
+Despite compelling theoretical arguments supporting their existence, no axion has been detected to date, thus suggesting a feeble interplay between these elusive particles and the well-established standard model constituents.